Spa and Leisure

 From a relaxing swim to an Ocean Spray Facial, you’ll feel rejuvenated after a visit to the Ocean Club in Seahouses.

 The majority of our Northumberland Retreats come with guest membership to this members-only private leisure club in Seahouses.
-There is a small admission charge of £8 for adults, £4.20 for children and free for under 2s.
+There is a small admission charge per person to per visit to use the facilities.
 With our partner offers you can also enjoy a free child swim (with a paying adult) or a free fitness class.

 You’ll find a 20-metre pool, a children’s pool, fitness studio, sauna, steam room and Jacuzzi.
 All great activities when the weather is poor, and you want to get out of the rain.
 Click here for the pool timetable.